KentoNishi/Spotify-Controls/readme.md

 > Make sure your keyboard shortcuts for ``Play/Pause``, ``Next Track``, and ``Previous Track`` are set to their default keys.
 1. [Download](https://github.com/KentoNishi/Spotify-Controls/raw/master/Headphone-Controls.exe) the Headphone-Controls executable.
 2. Move the downloaded executable to your startup folder (``shell:startup``).
+3. Right click the executable.
+Click on the compatibility tab, and check ``Run this program as an administrator``.
+Apply the settings.
-3. Open the executable.
+4. Open the executable.
 Your headphones can now control media playback.
     > The application will automatically launch in the background on startup.

 # Issues